-Type of collaterals Carrying value 31.12.2013 RM'000 Carrying value 31.12.2012 RM'000 Policy loans Mortgage loans Secured loans Cash surrender value Properties Computers 512,891 1,082 878 532,116 1,318 746 514,851 534,180
+Type of collaterals Carrying value 2016 RM'000 Carrying value 2015 RM'000 Policy loans Mortgage loans Secured loans Cash surrender value Properties Computers 506,910 1,088 385 506,131 1,245 643 508,383 508,019

-As at 31 December 2013, the impairment provision of impaired insurance receivables of RM24.5 million is RM1.0million (2012: RM0.6 million) and impaired AFS financial assets of RM101.9 million is RM28.2 million (2012: RM29.5 million).
-Impairment of insurance receivables is performed based on a collective assessment.
+As at 31 December 2016, the impairment provision of impaired insurance receivables of RM43.3 million is RM3.2 million (2015: RM4.0 million), the impaired provision of other receivables is RM0.6 million (2015: Nil), and impaired AFS financial assets of RM275.9 million is RM50.1 million (2015: RM55.3 million).
+Impairment of insurance receivables and other receivables are performed based on a collective assessment.
 No collateral is held as security for any impaired assets.
 The AFS financial assets that is subject to impairment is rigorously assessed as explained under Note 2.2(g)(ii) to the financial statements.
-The Company records impairment loss for both insurance receivables and AFS financial assets in separate provision accounts.
-A reconciliation of the allowance for impairment losses for insurance receivables and AFS financial assets is as follows:
+The Company records impairment loss for insurance receivables, other receivables and AFS financial assets in separate provision accounts.
+A reconciliation of the allowance for impairment losses for insurance receivables, other receivables are as follows: